 It is usually safe to make dietary changes to manage the symptoms of ankylosing spondylitis, especially when a person does this alongside taking the medication or other treatments recommended by a doctor.

 However, to ensure adequate nutrient intake, it is important to discuss any dietary changes with a doctor and dietitian beforehand.
-Certain foods and supplements can interact with medications.
+Certain foods and supplements can

 Research does not indicate that managing ankylosing spondylitis through the diet is effective.